Mod GRF 1-29 (CJC-1295 NO DAC) (5mg)

 Modified GRF (1-29) Peptide

 Modified GRF (1-29), or Mod GRF (1-29), is a synthetic peptide analog of growth hormone-releasing hormone (GHRH).
-It was first developed in the 1980s when studies indicated that the first 29 amino acids of GHRH may possess all of the biological roles associated with the full-length 44 residue protein.[1]
+It was first developed in the 1980s when studies indicated that the first 29 amino acids of GHRH may possess all of the biological roles associated with the full-length 44 hormone.[1]
 The initially designed peptide, known as GRF (1-29), is the shortest segment of GHRH, and appears to possess all the properties of the full-length hormone.
-A truncated synthetic form of GHRH known as Sermorelin, or GRF 1-29, also has 29 amino acids.
-Modified GRF (1-29) undergoes alteration to include four substituted amino groups in its chain.[2]
-The intention behind these amino modifications is to protect the peptide from both oxidation and degradation during manufacture.
-The modification also appears to increase the binding affinity to GHRH receptors.
-The latter name clarifies that the modified peptide differs from GRF (1-29) as a result of changes in four of its amino acids.
-Modified GRF (1-29) is structurally identical to CJC-1295 without DAC.
+This truncated synthetic form of GHRH is also known as Sermorelin.

 Specifications